 How Do I Generate a Static QR Code?

 Fundamentally, generating a static QR code is as easy as uploading whatever information you want to encode in it, then clicking a button.
 There are numerous options for doing this online.
 Keep in mind before you generate a static QR code, though, that it has limited functionality.
 And it’s entirely unable to be future-proofed.

 Any typo, correction, misstep, or update means you need a brand new code.
 If you’ve already distributed your QR code, that can be a catastrophe.
-If you’re using a free static QR code generator online, you’ll get no support if something like that goes wrong.
+If you’re using a free static QR code PDF generator online, you’ll get no support if something like that goes wrong.
 You also open yourself up to a QR code security risk.
 That's why we put together some resources around finding the best QR code generator.

 In the vast majority of cases, a dynamic QR code is a better option.

 A dynamic QR code is a QR code with a short redirection URL encoded in it.
 The information you’re trying to communicate isn’t encoded in the QR code itself, like a static QR code.
 Instead, the information you’re trying to communicate is on a website, and a dynamic QR code redirects to that website.
 The best part?
 That redirection URL can change.
 Unlike a static QR code, the information in a dynamic QR code can change without needing a new code.
 When evaluating a QR code vs barcode, this is one of the biggest draws.